 PHIL: How do those other solas sort of come out of that?

-JOHN: Well, when you say “Scripture alone,” then you go to the Word of God and you realize that there’s only one Savior, Christ alone, that you can appropriate His salvation only by grace alone, not by works, and only through faith alone, again not by works.
-And all of that to the glory of God alone.
-So that’s why they followed those up.
+JOHN: Well, when you say “Scripture alone,” then you go to the Word of God and you realize that there’s only one Savior, Christ alone, that you can appropriate His salvation only by grace alone, not by works, and only through faith alone, again, not by works, and all of that to the glory of God alone; and so that’s why they followed those up.
 Those would be the gospel elements that come out of Scripture alone.

 PHIL: Would you say also, though, that Scripture is a higher authority than nature?

-JOHN: It is absolutely a violation of that principle.
-Anything that tampers with the Word of God.
-Just to broaden that a little bit, I would even see typical psychology as a violation of Scripture, because it offers a non-biblical human definition of behavior and solutions to behavior, pathways to being a better person.
+JOHN: It is absolutely a violation of that principle; anything that tampers with the Word of God.
+I mean, just to broaden that a little bit, I would even see typical psychology as a violation of Scripture, because it offers a non-biblical human definition of behavior and solutions to behavior, pathways to being a better person.
 I would see psychology as superimposing itself over a biblical definition of man, his problems, and his solutions.
-So it’s not just creation.
-It’s pseudo-science and sort of pseudo-anthropology.
+So it’s not just creation, it’s pseudo-science and, sort of, pseudo-anthropology.